bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/security-best-practices-for-apps.md

 ### System Implementation

 * Do firewall rules support the system design?
-* Do network security policies (i.e. Aporeto) limit communications between components?
+* Do network security policies (i.e. KNPs) limit communications between components?
   * Use encrypted communications wherever possible (e.g. between app server component and database component)
 * Are all exposures necessary (i.e. no unused services running)?
 * Does a port scan confirm the above (i.e. nmap)?